Kinnaman Elementary School Schedule

 Children are welcome to ride their bicycles to school, but parents are responsible for their bike riders.
 Please instruct your child on a safe riding route.
 Children are expected to use their bicycle safety knowledge while riding.

-There are bike racks are located on each end of the building.
+There are bike racks located on each end of the building.
 Children should bring an adequate bike lock to school to secure bikes in the racks.
 Remember that a law is now in place requiring children to wear safety helmets.
 It is advisable to take helmets into the building.
-Make sure your child's helmet has his or her name inside and some special identification mark.
-The school cannot be responsible for items stolen or damaged while at school.

 Bike riders must walk their bikes once they are on the school grounds and while crossing the street at the crosswalks.
 At the end of the day, bikers will be released by the duty person to meet and cross with the walkers.

-Skateboards, scooters or roller blades are not allowed at Kinnaman because they are not considered a safe means of transportation during the busy arrival and dismissal times.
-Riding boards and skating is prohibited during the school day.
+Skateboards and roller blades are not allowed at Kinnaman because they are not considered a safe means of transportation during the busy arrival and dismissal times.

 Generally, class changes happen through an administrative change or an individual change.
 These each have different protocols.